jeremytammik/tbc/a/2017_os_projects.md

 ####<a name="7"></a> SpeedCad Tools OptionsBar and StatusBar

-In yet another discussion on open-source code sharing or not and the absolute must of adding a suitable license in order to enable anyone at all to make use of their code, Speed_CAD shared their [ProgressMeter](https://forums.autodesk.com/t5/revit-api-forum/progressmeter/td-p/12363674) and [OptionsBar](https://forums.autodesk.com/t5/revit-api-forum/optionsbar/m-p/12377344) utility DLLs.
+In yet another discussion on open-source code sharing and the importance of adding a suitable license in order to enable people to make use of their code, Speed_CAD shared their [ProgressMeter](https://forums.autodesk.com/t5/revit-api-forum/progressmeter/td-p/12363674) and [OptionsBar](https://forums.autodesk.com/t5/revit-api-forum/optionsbar/m-p/12377344) utility DLLs.
-Here are the two associated GitHub repositories:
+Here are the associated GitHub repositories:

 - [ProgressMeter](https://github.com/SpeedCAD/SCADtools.Revit.UI.ProgressMeter)
 - [OptionsBar](https://github.com/SpeedCAD/SCADtools.Revit.UI.OptionsBar)